SushiWaUmai/Highschool-Presentations/slides/english/american-dream.md

 - Democracy
   - only form of government that works with the dream
+  - everlasting rights

 - Melting Pot
   - international
   - cutural exchange
+  - freedom of religion
+  - classless of society

 - Frontiers
   - western movement